|What's The Ground Like?|

 |Where To Drink?|

-the ground is the Tutties Neuk, on Queens Drive,
+the nearest bar to the ground is the Tutties Neuk,

-which is just across the road from the ground.
-The
+on Queens Drive, which is just across the road from

-bar is popular with both home and away fans,
+the ground.
+The bar is popular with both home and

-although it is a little on the small side.
+away fans, although it is a little on the small

 Jamie Malley adds; 'Tutties is the place to go pre-match.
 Home and away supporters will freely mingle before the game and the banter is pretty good - I've even heard some away fans describe this as the best pre-match boozer in Scotland.
 Otherwise, within the town itself there are a number of pubs, the best of which is probably the Corn Exchange (a Wetherspoons outlet) for cheap beer 'n' food.
 If you are after a quieter pub the harbour area has a load.
 For food the pies at Gayfield are so-so and if you want one best go before half time as they usually run out.
 Remember Arbroath is famous for its fish, so make sure you have some fish and chips before you leave.
 If there's a chippie that serves better and fresher fish than Peppos on the harbour, then I've yet to find it and I've eaten fish & chips all over the country!
 Also if you are down at the harbour there's no end of shops selling Smokies'.